SimonPiehl/cancer-drug-prediction-ml/README.md

 ## Models

 Both classifier and regressor use Random Forest with GridSearchCV hyperparameter tuning and 5-fold cross-validation.
-The classifier is evaluated using MCC, sensitivity, and specificity; the regressor using MSE.
+The classifier is evaluated using MCC, sensitivity, and specificity.
+The regressor by using MSE.
 Feature selection is based on a list of known cancer-relevant genes (`cancer_gene_list.txt`).

 ## Installation